 You can warm snickerdoodle cookies in the microwave for 5 seconds to give them a freshly-baked taste.

 You can freeze baked snickerdoodle cookies for 2 months.
 Wrap them well to prevent freezer burn and store them in a freezer storage bag.
 This is great you plan to make ice cream sandwiches with them, too.
 Thaw the cookies at room temp before heating as needed.

-Welp!
-That’s my take on cookies good enough to be shot for.
-I hope you love them as much as we do.
+I hope you love these Snickedoodle Cookies as much as we do.
 Don’t forget to pin this recipe to your cookie boards.
 Let me know what you think of them in the comments below, too!

 Snickerdoodle Cookiesat Sense & Edibility